Anti kick in the head-on collision of two black holes

 The black hole produced by the merger initially is not spherical, but is deformed and has a type of “bump” at the top (central part of Fig. 1).
 To smooth this asymmetry and achieve the energetically more favourable spherical shape, more momentum is radiated upwards by means of gravitational waves: this "anti-kick" therefore decelerates the resulting black hole.
 It still moves upwards, albeit at a reduced speed (right part of Fig. 1).

-Note: These images are copyright by AEI, ZIB and ITP.
-Publication requires proper credits and written permission.
-Please contact email@example.com in advance of publication or for higher-resolution versions.
+Note: Publication of these images requires proper credits and written permission.
+Please contact email@example.com in advance of publication.